steadybit/preflight-kit/docs/examples.md

-These example demonstrate basic patterns for implementing preflight checks.
+These example demonstrate basic patterns for implementing preflight actions.
 Depending on your organization's needs, you can create more sophisticated checks that integrate with various systems to ensure experiments only run when conditions are appropriate.